 I loved the Malunggay and young coconut meat soup, the ginger ice-cream, the fresh salad with flowers… OMG!!
 Better stop now, I’m getting hungry!

 My point is: be open and try new things.
-Most of the time we ate in small eateries, sharing table with students and workers, learning about local veggies and tasting delicious recipes.
+Most of the time we ate in small eateries, sharing the table with students and workers, learning about local veggies and tasting delicious recipes.
 Different from Boracay (busy and more touristic developed), Bohol Island is the perfect place to forget the big restaurants, to avoid fast food and just immerse yourself in the local culture.

-I guess I wrote too much again… But if you kept reading till this point it means that Bohol Island in Philippines enchanted you too!
+I guess I wrote too much again… But if you kept reading till this point it means that Bohol Island in the Philippines enchanted you too!
 Welcome to the club!
-Our trip through Philippines ended in Bohol and I have to say that I regret not having more time to explore this magnificent country.
-The list of city and island we want to visit in Philippines keep growing, and every time I talk to a Filipino they point me a new unmissable destination.
+Our trip through the Philippines ended in Bohol and I have to say that I regret not having more time to explore this magnificent country.
+The list of city and island we want to visit in the Philippines keep growing, and every time I talk to a Filipino they point me a new unmissable destination.